babelouest/glewlwyd/docs/INSTALL.md

 - Forward the entire URL, including query parameters (I'm watching you NGINX!)
 - Forward the session cookies *-and optionally the registration cookies-*, cookies default keys are `GLEWLWYD2_SESSION_ID` for session cookie and `G_REGISTER_SESSION` for registration cookie
 - Forward HTTP headers, including `Authorization`
+- Optional, add to the request header the value `X-Forwarded-For` to specify the client IP address, recommended if you use the fail2ban scripts

 You can have glewlwyd available at the root of the domain/subdomain, e.g. `https://glewlwyd.tld/` or host Glewlwyd in a sub-folder of the domain/subdomain, e.g. `https://auth.tld/glewlwyd/`.